graficdoctor/graficdoctor/README.md

 ### Hi there 👋
 ### After years of working as a graphic designer, it's time to move back to what I liked the most as a 12 year-old: coding.
-I barely remember what the language was I learned at school (BASIC), but it was still the earlier days of computing.
+I barely remember what the language was I learned at school, but it was still the earlier days of computing.
 I was always drawn to the flickering screen, but somehow ended up working for print.
 Now I'm moving back to the screen.
 I'm training to become a full stack developer.
 Or maybe I will even become a JavaScript-head.
 I don't really know yet where the learning will take me.
 But thus far, totally enjoying the journey.

 <!--